breakcrypto/phantom/README.md

 DOGE: DBahutcjEAxfwQEW7kzft2y8dhZN2VtcG5

+# Feature

+* Fully self-sufficient
+* Minimal memory and disk usage (in the 10s of megabytes vs. gigabytes)
+* Hot-swap with live node daemons, no restart required
+* Select any IP address, no static IP required
+* Auto-load settings from a coinconf.json
+* Optionally auto-load bootstrap hashes and peers from Iquidus explorers (more APIs coming soon)
+* Epoch timestamp support for high-availability deterministic pings
+* Use your existing masternode.conf if you don't want deterministic pings
+* Runs on windows, linux, mac, arm, and more.

 # A note from the developer

 Phantoms have been released to make it easier, and less costly, for masternode supporters to host their own nodes.
 Masternode hosting companies are free to utilize the phantom system as long as they comply with the terms of the Server Side Public License.